International researchers

 Planning a career

-If you have a contract with Universität Hamburg, HR Development can help you.
+If you have a contract with the University of Hamburg, HR Development can help you.

-Universität Hamburg’s Career Center offers University students and graduates counseling, coaching, and workshops on starting a career.
+The University of Hamburg’s Career and Qualification Center (CQC) offers University students and graduates counseling, coaching, and workshops on starting a career.

 The Hamburg Research Academy offers events on career opportunities for doctoral and postdoctoral researchers.